kumarkartik9582-cpu/THE-NCA-HUB/blog/article/article-c5-nca-exam-anxiety.md

 ### The Night-Before Protocol
 - **No new content after 6pm.** You will not learn it; you will just panic about what you do not know.
-- **Prepare materials** (lay out clothes, organize desk, charge devices).
+- **Prepare materials** (lay out clothes, organise desk, charge devices).
 Physical preparation reduces mental load.
 - **Sleep ritual:** Same time as usual.
 No alcohol (disrupts REM sleep).
 If you cannot sleep, rest with eyes closed — it is 70% as restorative.

 ## During-Exam Anxiety (The Freeze)

 ### If Your Mind Goes Blank
 **Step 1:** Write your template.
 If you forget the Oakes test, write "Pressing objective?
 Rational connection?
 Minimal impairment?
 Proportionality?"
-Seeing the structure joggs memory.
+Seeing the structure jogs memory.

 **Step 2:** Start with what you know.
 Write the easy part first (the issue identification).
 Momentum returns.